Executive team

 Adam handles all things social media for the Bikeability Trust.
 He creates engaging content for the Bikeability channels, and promotes Bikeability through exciting campaigns.
 He is responsible for keeping the Trust up to date on trends, and sharing stories from the Bikeability family across the country.

-Sally is responsible for keeping the communications from the Trust interesting and engaging.
-She writes blogs and news stories for the website and puts together newsletters and email campaigns.
+Sally is responsible for keeping the communications from the Trust interesting and engaging, with a focus on industry facing comms.
+She writes news stories and updates for the website and puts together newsletters and email campaigns.
 She also makes sure the website is kept up to date.

 Alison is responsible for the allocation and distribution of funding from Active Travel England (ATE) and the Trust’s own Innovation Fund to grant holders in England.
 She makes sure that funding is paid to them for delivery of Bikeability training and checks, analyses and reports on how, and where, the funding is spent.
 She believes that young people should have the opportunity to learn the skills to enable them to become confident cyclists.